-Newport suggests that monochromators be returned annually for service.
-In addition to verifying the calibration, the instrument would be fully inspected.
-Any refurbishment required, such as fresh lubrication on the worm gear, would be included in the servicing of the instrument.
+Newport suggests that spectrographs be returned annually for service.
+In addition to verifying the calibration, the instrument also undergoes full inspection.
+Any refurbishment required, such as fresh lubrication on the worm gear, would be included during the recalibration of the instrument.